-This course in physical geography studies the earth's physical environment, its systems, and the physical processes that drive them.
-Interactions of the atmosphere, hydrosphere, lithosphere, and biosphere with human activity.
-Laboratory assignments provide application of concepts.
-Lecture 3 hours per week; lab 2 hours per week.
+This course in Physical Geography studies Earth's physical environment, its systems, and the energy that drives them.
+Students explore interactions between the atmosphere, water, rocks, ice, human activity and other life.
+Laboratory assignments provide application of scientific method to these concepts.
 MnTC Goals: 3, 10.